 - Bad "Bad Acting": Lord Sinister orders Rich and Larry to act and pretend to have lost all their love ones when their moon exploded.
 The result is a cringed-inducing performance.

-- Bad Boss: Dread Lord Sinister will kill his minions for the slightest reason, reasons vary from mistaking a mash potato manikin for a prisoner, to him simply assuming someone's suggestion will be terrible.
+- Bad Boss: Dread Lord Sinister will kill his minions for the slightest reason, reasons vary from mistaking a mash potato manikin for a prisoner, to him simply not liking anyone's suggestions... or someone just not giving a suggestion.

-- The Chew Toy: Chase seems to be shaping up as a Kenny-style Chew Toy, having already died more than once.
+- The Chew Toy: Chase is a Kenny-style Chew Toy, having already died just about every time he appears.

 - Duct Tape for Everything: Larry has strapped duct tape at his gun and himself to make sure the princess wouldn't steal it.
 Next thing you know, the princess has inexplicably stolen the gun without Larry noticing while he was conversing with her.